goodviber/wizard_steps/README.md

 The private method, do_complete, is what will be called **once the form has been submitted fully, ie when all the steps are complete**, in this example we are creating a User instance in the database.
 Note how @store is accessed.

-In this example, our multi step form is for the User model, so we require various attributes in each step, such as Name, date of birth and Gender, store it, review the answers, and if all is good, we submit it.
+In this example, our multi step form is for the User model, so we require various attributes in each step, such as Name, Date Of Birth and Gender, store them, review the answers, and if all is good, we submit.

 Wait, but what does each step look like?
 Similarly to the above, it follows a modular pattern.
 Take the below as an example.